xmonader/nim-asciitables/README.md

 - `setHeaders` to set column names
 - `addRow` to add a row to the table
 - `addRows` to add multiple rows at once
+- `suggestWidths` to suggest widths for each column

 ### options and styles
 - cellEdge controls the the corners of each cell default is `+`